nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Information about configuration of brokers and topics_

-Syntax: `.kfk.Metadata[x]`
+Syntax: `.kfk.Metadata[id]`

 Where

--   `x` is the integer associated with the consumer or producer of interest
+-   `id` is the integer associated with the consumer or producer of interest

 returns a dictionary with information about the brokers and topics.